David L. Downie: Education

 His education includes a B.A. in Philosophy from Duke University and a Ph.D. in Political Science from the University of North Carolina at Chapel Hill.
 He attended high school at the Blake School in Minneapolis, Minnesota.

 Personal life

-David Downie is the son of Leonard Downie, Jr., Executive Editor of the Washington Post from 1991–2008, and Barbara Sims, an environmental lawyer.
-The couple divorced in the early 1970s and Ms. Sims married Carl Sims, a newspaper editor.
-In 1992, Downie married Laura Whitman, a specialist in internal medicine and out-patient medical education at Yale University.
-Downie and Whitman are the parents of two children.
-Whitman is the daughter of Marina von Neumann Whitman, an economist, and Robert Freeman Whitman, professor emeritus of English at the University of Pittsburgh, and the granddaughter of mathematician and polymath John von Neumann.
+David Downie is the son of Leonard Downie, Jr., Executive Editor of the Washington Post from 1991–2008, and Barbara Sims, an environmental attorney.
+The couple divorced in the early 1970s and Ms. Sims married Carl Sims, a newspaper editor (Mr. Sims died in 2020).
+In 1992, Downie married Dr. Laura Whitman.
+Downie and Whitman are the parents of two children, William Whitman Downie and Lindsey Whitman Downie.
+Dr. Whitman, who died in January 2023 after a long illness, was highly regarded clinician, mentor, and leader at Yale School of Medicine, and a noted specialist in out-patient medical education at Yale University.
+In November 2023, the Generalist Firm at Yale New Haven Hospital was renamed the Laura Whitman Firm in honor and memory of Dr. Whitman.

+Laura Whitman was the daughter of Marina von Neumann Whitman, a noted economist and business executive, and Robert Freeman Whitman, professor emeritus of English at the University of Pittsburgh, and the granddaughter of mathematician and polymath John von Neumann.
 Laura Whitman's brother is Malcolm Whitman, Professor of Developmental Biology at Harvard University.
-David Downie has a brother, Scott Downie; a half-brother, Joshua Downie; a half-sister, Sarah Downie; and step-brother, Carl Sims, Jr.
+David Downie has a brother, Scott Downie; a half-brother, Joshua Downie; and a half-sister, Sarah Downie.
+A step-brother, Carl Sims, Jr., died in 2024.